 A Debt Relief Order (DRO) – if you owe less than £20,000, are renting and have little spare income, this could be your best option.
 If your only income is benefits you will qualify.
 If you are paying less than about £100 a month to your DMP, have a look at a DRO – the DRO limit is only £50 a month, but the calculations are different, so you may be able to have a DRO even if you are paying more than £50 to a DMP.
 See Is a DRO better than a DMP? for a comparison.

 An Individual Voluntary Arrangement (IVA) – this may work for you if you have a reliable income and assets to protect such as a house with equity.
-Without assets it’s usually better to go for a DRO or bankruptcy.
+Without assets, it’s usually better to go for a DRO or bankruptcy.
 The big advantage of an IVA is at the end of 5 or 6 years, your debt is written off, rather than a very prolonged DMP.
-But this is a long, formal contract and things can go wrong with IVAs.
-You also need to think about the secured loan clause if you have a house as this may be worrying for you.
+But this is a long, formal contract and about a quarter of IVAs just fail.
+You also need to think about the secured loan clause if you have a house, as this may be worrying for you.
 See How to choose between an IVA and a DMP for more information.

 Bankruptcy – for many people with large debts bankruptcy is the fastest, cheapest and simplest way to be able to start again.
 From April 2016 this has become easier – there is no need to go to court and you can save up for the fees.
 Perhaps you should have gone bankrupt years ago when you started the DMP, but don’t let that stop you making the right choice now!
 See Long DMP vs bankruptcy? for more details.